 New York City provides low-income New York City residents a Burial Financial Assistance program.
 If qualifying, a resident can claim up to $900 in financial assistance to help pay for a funeral.
 The funeral expenses in total must not exceed $1,700.

 An application must be made to the Human Resources Administration within 60 days of the death of the individual for whom financial assistance is required to pay for the funeral expenses.

 The application form for financial assistance for funeral costs in NYC can be found here.

-There is also a $255 lump-sum death benefit payment available from Social Security for those that qualify.
+A $255 lump-sum death benefit payment is also available from Social Security for those who qualify.
 Your funeral director will generally submit this claim on your behalf.

 What happens if I cannot pay for a funeral?

 The responsibility to pay the funeral bill falls to the immediate next of kin if the deceased had no pre-paid funeral plan or life insurance.
 This can be very stressful if you lose a family member and become responsible for the funeral arrangements without any resources.

 This resource on What to do if you cannot afford a funeral might help.